pklaus/docker-catools/README.md

 Each tag is built for multiple architectures (`linux-{amd64,386,arm64,arm/v7}`).

-The default tag `:latest` is pointing to the latest `scratch` image.
+The default tag `:latest` is pointing to the latest `debian` image.

 ## Examples